mikesmobile/ST-get-customer-email/README.md

 npm install
 ```

-After project dependencies are installed provide the project a .env file.
+After project dependencies are installed provide the project an .env file.
 You will need to supply this .env file with the appropriate variables:

 ```